xiaomiyao/TCPChatApp/README.md

      - 📡 A `ClientHandler` is created.
      - ➕ The client is added to the server’s client list.
      - 🧵 A dedicated thread listens for messages from that client.
+     - 🔥 Improved thread handling and error logging have been implemented.

 3. **Message Handling**
    - When a message is received: